 Here are important recommendations to follow that can help you to stop feeling sick after drinking water:

-- When you are sick, try to drink frequently instead of large amounts at once.
+- When you are sick, try to drink frequently instead of in large amounts at once.
 Also, make sure that your water is clean and tastes alright.

 - Don’t drink water with meals or too close to a meal.